 When the body feels it’s under attack, the immune system will use those books to fight off and heal the body.
 It does that by activating a variety of super-specialized chemicals, each with one single job to do.
 As an example, you’ve probably heard of proteins.
 But did you know that proteins are involved in removing invaders from your body?
 They don’t physically remove a substance or organism, but they are the first step in signaling that something is wrong.
 The proteins, an antibody called immunoglobulin E, physically bind to a potentially harmful pathogen and signal white blood cells to release chemicals that will begin the defense process.
 Histamine is one of these defense chemicals that a white blood cell will release.
 You’ve probably heard of histamine, but all histamine does is open up tissue for the attack cells to fight off the pathogens.
 This is what causes you swelling and inflammation.

 Your body at any given moment could have less immunoglobulin E. The white blood cells could have fewer signal receptors available for the immunoglobulin E. The amount of histamine released could vary given that difference of fewer receptors.
 With as many cells and chemicals as your body will produce, there are so many factors with which your body has to find some balance.
 That’s why some people break out in hives to ragweed while others simple sniffle with nasal congestion.

 Your body expresses allergies differently in the same way that each person’s fingerprint is unique.
 Adding in the environmental conditions of your infancy and youth—the manner in which your immune system has learned and adapted to the world around it—greatly affects how allergies will show themselves throughout the year.

 Are you struggling with seasonal allergies?
-We’ve got plenty of options for you.
-Take back your sinuses (so you and your immune system can freely express yourselves) by scheduling an appointment with Dr. Pasha and his team.
-Follow us on Facebook and Pinterest for more updates!
+At Pasha Snoring & Sinus Center we’ve got plenty of allergy treatment options for you.
+Take back your sinuses (so you and your immune system can freely express yourselves) by scheduling a consultation with Dr. Pasha and his team.